 For more information: Anna Hofmann – (202) 461-2453

-Today, Environment Georgia announced four Georgia residents as leading voices for clean energy.
-The Georgians are profiled in a national project, Voices for 100% Renewable Energy, featuring photos, testimonials, and videos from a wide array of individuals from across America – from academics, to mayors and other public officials, to community leaders, to business and non-profit leaders – embracing a massive transition to clean energy.
+Today, Environment Washington announced two Washington residents as leading voices for clean energy.
+The Washingtonians are profiled in a national project, Voices for 100% Renewable Energy, featuring photos, testimonials, and videos from a wide array of individuals from across America – from academics, to mayors and other public officials, to community leaders, to business and non-profit leaders – embracing a massive transition to clean energy.

-“We’re inspired by people like Rev. Durley, Laura Seydel, Felicia Davis, and Professor Brown, who know we can, and must, shift to 100 percent renewable energy,” said Rob Sargent, Energy Program Director at Environment America.
+“We’re inspired by people like Congresswoman Jayapal and Denis Hayes, who know we can, and must, shift to 100 percent renewable energy,” said Rob Sargent, Energy Program Director with Environment America.
 “We’re thrilled to share some of their stories through this project.
-Our hope is that it will motivate the many folks who know we need a swift, steady and complete transition from dirty to clean energy to lean into the effort.”
+Our hope is that it will motivate the many folks who know we need a swift, steady, and complete transition from dirty to clean energy to lean into the effort.”

 The people featured in the project cited a range of environmental, economic, equity, social, and health benefits from the transition to 100 percent renewable energy.
 Most focused on the urgent need to eliminate climate-altering carbon pollution.
 Others simply believe that it’s common sense and good economics to save energy and to harness unlimited, pollution-free energy sources.